wanyuac/PAMmaker/README.md

 Note that this table shows three dubious allele calls (that is, entries with a question mark).
 Now our question is, whether allele calls FloR\_1212*?, SulI\_1616\*? and SulI\_1616? indicate alleles that are actually present in our samples or merely partial hits to reference sequences?

 ### 2.2.
-Uncertainty assessment of allele calls
+Uncertainty assessment of allele calls<a name = "uncertainty"/>

 PAMmaker extracts summary statistics from score files produced by SRST2 to determine whether a dubious allele call (such as "FloR\_1212*?" and "SulI\_1616?") can be treated.
-Readers may see a [blog post](https://microbialsystems.cn/post/srst2/) for a detailed explanation of SRST2's summary statistics that are used for determining allele calls.
+Readers may see a [blog post](https://www.microbialsystems.cn/en/post/srst2/) for a detailed explanation of SRST2's summary statistics that are used for determining allele calls.

 Supposing we can determine that SulI\_1616\*? and SulI\_1616? are reliable while FloR\_1212\*? is unreliable, then the gene profile becomes